aws-samples/eventbridge-xray-integration-examples/README.md

 This example application shows how to use AWS X-Ray with Amazon EventBridge, using the AWS Serverless Application Model (AWS SAM).

-To learn more about how this sample works, see AWS Compute Blog post: TBD
+To learn more about how this sample works, see AWS Compute Blog post: https://aws.amazon.com/blogs/compute/using-aws-x-ray-tracing-with-amazon-eventbridge/

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.